miguelgrinberg/api-pycon2015/README.md

     [field_name],[asc|desc]

-To specify multiple sort orders contactenate them with a `;` separator.
+To specify multiple sort orders concatenate them with a `;` separator.
 The sort order can be `asc` or `desc`.
 If not specified `asc` is used.
 Examples:

 - Sort by name: `sort=name`
 - Sort by name in descending order: `sort=name,desc`